sky7054/rings-e-commerce/README.md

-i have completed the assignment which name is rings e-commerce website project where you check out following Page
+I have completed the assignment which name is rings e-commerce website project where you check out following Page
 1. #home page
 2. #Product Page
 3. #Shop Page